tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/Fixed Effects Assumptions.md

 we assume the following:

 1. Zero conditional mean: $E(u_{it}|X_{i1},...,X_{iT}) = 0$.
-2. Observations across entities are i.d.d. draws from their joint distribution.
+2. Observations across entities are i.i.d. draws from their joint distribution.
 3. Large outliers are unlikely.
 4. There is no perfect collinearity.